 - City and School District Collaboration.
 The City will continue to assist local school districts in identifying potential school locations to serve East Whisman and City growth.
-In addition, the City may continue to provide parkland dedication in-lieu fee funding support for acquisition of school land, when public open space is also provided at the school. - TDR Program.
-The City has previously authorized a Transfer of Development Rights (TDR) program that allows the sale of development rights from a school site to property owners/developers for use at another property in the City.
+In addition, the City may continue to provide parkland dedication in-lieu fee funding support for acquisition of school land, when public open space is also provided at the school. - that allows the sale of development rights from a school site to property owners/developers for use at another property in the City.
 The TDR program seeks to allow new school sites in the City to transfer unused development rights to parcels within certain Precise Plan areas, and to allow the receiving sites to use TDR to apply for development projects that would otherwise exceed the maximum FAR.
 Some East Whisman projects have been allowed to proceed through the development review process, exceeding the maximum allowed FAR with the acquisition of school TDR square footage associated with a new Los Altos School District school and subject to requirements in Chapter 3 of this Precise Plan.
 Repeating this process may provide additional resources by which a school district can acquire land.